aftrmarket/aftr-contracts/README.md

 - **Claim** - Required for tradability protocols such as Verto Flex.
 - **Multi-Interactions** - Gives the repo the ability to perform more than one change at a time.

+Note that if the functions parameter is undefined or not an array on the state, then the contract defaults to allow all privileges to ensure backwards compatibility with older states.

 ## Settings
 AFTR repos use the standard settings in SmartWeave contracts.
 Here are some of the standard ones: